-The Staged Response comprehensively outlines the measures and responses taken to correct behaviour; usually this is conducted by a member a Year Level Coordinator or a member of the Sub School Team.
-Generally these actions are restorative and supportive to help students make more positive and conscious decisions reflective of the College's values of respect, responsibility, achievement and community.
+The Staged Response comprehensively outlines the measures and responses taken to support correction of behaviour; usually this is conducted by a member of the Year Level Team.
+Generally, these actions are restorative and supportive to help students make more positive and conscious decisions reflective of the College's values of respect, belonging, understanding and growth.

 In addition to the Staged Response, the College also has a Bullying and Harassment Policy to address more serious and ongoing behaviours.
 We have documented the Staged Response to Student Behaviour and the Student Behaviour Matrix for both staff, families and students, and this information is available on the College website.